Manishearth/manishearth.github.io/source/_posts/2015-05-30-how-rust-achieves-thread-safety.markdown

 At the same time, structs like [`Rc`][rc] and [`RefCell`][refcell] which contain [`Send`][send]/[`Sync`][sync] fields have explicitly opted out of one or more of these because the invariants they rely on do not hold in threaded situations.

+It's actually possible to design your own library with comparable thread safety guarantees outside of the compiler &mdash; while these marker traits are specially treated by the compiler, the special treatment is not necessary for their working.
+Any two opt-in builtin traits could be used here.

 [post-prev]: http://manishearth.github.io/blog/2015/05/27/wrapper-types-in-rust-choosing-your-guarantees/
 [send]: http://doc.rust-lang.org/std/marker/trait.Send.html